Content

 • Anyone undertaking an evaluation after September 1, 2012 must first complete a pre-qualification program provided or approved by the Illinois State Board of Education (ISBE).

-Meanwhile, from late 2010 through April 2011, education stakeholders negotiated an education reform bill that stemmed in part from PERA.
+There was an education reform bill that stemmed in part from PERA.
 The bill was Senate Bill 7 and was signed into law by the Governor on June 13, 2011.
 Senate Bill 7 addresses, among other things:

 • A standard upon which the State Superintendent may initiate certificate/license action against an educator for incompetency;